To the Devil a Daughter: Plot

-Themes
+Thematic inspiration

-Writer Paul Leggett notes in his book Good Versus Evil in the Films of Christopher Lee (2018) that the film's overarching theme is that of the Devil's bargain, comparing elements of it to the bargain with the devil made in the German legend of Faust.
+In his book Good Versus Evil in the Films of Christopher Lee (2018), writer Paul Leggett noted that the film's overarching theme is that of the Devil's bargain, comparing elements of it to the bargain with the Devil made in the German legend of Faust.
+In 2024, Anne Billson of The Guardian cited it as part of "an avalanche of films about devils, witch cults and the imminent birth of the Antichrist" which were unleashed by the success of Rosemary's Baby (1968) and The Exorcist (1973), which she wrote "dovetailed with the predominant 1970s mood of moral uncertainty, exposure of the traditional nuclear family unit as not necessarily benign, and all-round diminished trust in institutions and governments."
+Writing for the British Film Institute's Screenonline, George Watson regarded the film as having a "striking resemblance" to Aleister Crowley's novel Moonchild, published in 1929.
+He added that "the delineation between the forces of light and darkness is always clear and lacks the moral ambiguity suggested by a film like Rosemary's Baby.
+In that sense, more than any other, it feels like a 'classic' Hammer horror film."

 Production

 Development

 The film was adapted by Christopher Wicking and John Peacock from the 1953 novel of the same name by Dennis Wheatley.
-It was the second of Wheatley's "black magic" novels to be filmed by Hammer, following The Devil Rides Out, released in 1968.
+It was the second of Wheatley's "black magic" novels to be filmed by Hammer, following The Devil Rides Out (1968).
 The project had originally been intended to be an episode of a television series based on Wheatley's novels, titled The Devil and all His Works.
-The television project never materialized, but actor Christopher Lee championed the novel, convinced it would make an effective feature film.
-EMI agreed to provide fifty per cent of the budget, after which the West German production company Terra Kunst Films provided the remaining fifty per cent.
+The television project never materialized, but regular Hammer star Christopher Lee championed the novel, convinced it would make an effective feature film.
+EMI Films agreed to provide fifty per cent of the budget, after which the West German production company Terra Filmkunst provided the remaining fifty per cent.

 Ken Russell and Nicolas Roeg were considered to direct the project, but Australian director Peter Sykes was ultimately hired.
-When the film went into production in 1975, Sykes derided the notion that the film bore any similarity to William Friedkin's The Exorcist (1973).
+When the film went into production in 1975, Sykes derided the notion that it bore any similarity to William Friedkin's The Exorcist (1973).

 The screenplay notably deviated from the source novel, which Wheatley disliked, finding the finished film obscene.
 He told Hammer that they were never to make another film from his novels.

 Wicking called the film "an awful mess.
 There was no real focus to it."
-He wanted to incorporate DNA as part of the storyline but said the film's British distributor EMI refused because they felt this would make the film too much like a science fiction movie rather than a horror movie.
+He wanted to incorporate DNA as part of the storyline but said EMI refused because they felt this would make it too much like a science fiction film rather than a horror film.

 Michael Carreras said the film "simply didn't work ... the people who made it forgot about the ending."
-Carerras says he asked Nat Cohen of EMI Films for additional funds to do a new ending – "I had it properly written out and we knew exactly what to do" – but Cohen refused.
+He said he asked Nat Cohen of EMI for additional funds to do a new ending – "I had it properly written out and we knew exactly what to do" – but Cohen refused.

-The film was originally scheduled to begin production in June 1974, but the cameras didn't roll until September 1975, after a German company stepped in to co-finance and demanded that a German performer be cast in a leading role.
-This opened the door for 14-year-old Nastassja Kinski.